 This guide is intended to help maintainers effectively maintain the cask repositories.
 It is meant to be used in conjunction with the more generic Maintainer Guidelines.

-This guide applies to all four of the cask repositories:
+This guide applies to all three of the cask repositories:

 Here is a list of the most common situations that arise in cask PRs and how to handle them: